CanisCyril/the-insurance-emporium-task/README.md

 ## Setup Instructions

 1. Run terminal as administrator (may potentially cause issues if not ran as admin).
+2. Git Clone.
-2. Path to project folder.
+3. Path to project folder.
-3. Run the command: composer install
 4. Run the command: npm install
+5. Run the command: composer install

 ## Commands

+Command to export salary CSV: php artisan salary:export

+The file will be placed under the-insurance-emporium-task\storage\app\exports.

-Command to export salary CSV: php artisan salary:export Command to test salary export: php artisan test
+Command to test salary export: php artisan test

 ## Files that I have written/editted.